-Each Lincoln Heritage Council Troop that attends camp has a policy provided by the Council, which serves as secondary insurance to the Scout's family policy or serves as primary insurance if no other exists.
-Troops from out of Council are required to provide proof of insurance as well.
+Each Lincoln Heritage Council Troop that attends camp has a policy provided by the Council, which serves as secondary insurance to the Scout's family policy or primary insurance if no other exists.
+Troops from out of the Council must also provide proof of insurance.